TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories

-Any architecture that takes in a time $s$ and a latent vector $z$ and returns a position $p$ could be used for the decoder $f$.
-We choose to use a modular decomposition of $f$, with $f(s,z)$ decomposed as the product of a matrix and a vector: $f(s,z)=\mathbf T(z)g(s)$.
-In this formulation, the matrix $\mathbf T(z)$ is a function of the latent vector $z$ and the vector $g(s)$ is a function of the (retimed) timestep $s$.
-If each point in the training trajectory has dimension $n$, and if we choose a hyperparameter $m$ for our architecture, the matrix $\mathbf T(z)$ will have shape $n\times m$, and the vector $g(s)$ will be of length $m$.
-We compute the $nm$ elements of $\mathbf T(z)$ as the (reshaped) output of a sequence of fully-connected layers taking the vector $z$ as an input.
-The $m$ elements of $g(s)$ are computed as the output of a sequence of fully-connected layers taking the scalar $s$ as an input.
-Because we know that the scalar $s$ will lie in the range $[0,1]$, we customize the initialization of the weights in the first hidden layer of $g(s)$.
-Details are provided in Appendix~\ref{sec:customInit}.
-We choose this architecture for the benefit of the ``NoNonlinearity'' ablation experiment in Section~\ref{sec:ablations}.
+\paragraph{Neural network architecture for the decoder} Any architecture that takes in a time $s$ and a latent vector $z$ and returns a position $p$ could be used for the decoder $f$.
+Our experiments use a modular decomposition of $f$, with $f(s,z)$ decomposed as the product of a matrix and a vector: $f(s,z)=\mathbf T(z)g(s)$.
+In this formulation, the matrix $\mathbf T(z)$ is a function of the latent vector $z$, and the vector $g(s)$ is a function of the (retimed) timestep $s$.
+If each point in the training trajectory has dimension $n$, and for some hyperparameter $m$ for our architecture, the matrix $\mathbf T(z)$ will have shape $n\times m$, and the vector $g(s)$ will be of length $m$.
+The $nm$ elements of $\mathbf T(z)$ are the (reshaped) output of a sequence of fully connected layers taking the vector $z$ as an input.
+The $m$ elements of $g(s)$ are computed as the output of a sequence of fully connected layers taking the scalar $s$ as an input.
+Because the scalar $s$ will lie in the range $[0,1]$, it is useful to customize the initialization of the weights in the first hidden layer of $g(s)$.
+Details of the custom initialization are provided in the Appendix.
+This chosen architecture is useful for easily creating the ``NoNonlinearity'' ablation experiment in Section~\ref{sec:ablations}.